 About the News Media Section

-- Metadata standards, capture and enichment, consistency and harmony for digitised historical newspapers, born digital newspapers and online newspapers and news;
+- Metadata standards, capture and enrichment, and consistency and harmony for digitized historical newspapers, born digital news, and online news;

-- Web-harvesting, cataloguing and archiving of born digital newspapers (web editions, e-papers);
+- Web harvesting, cataloguing, and archiving of born digital news;

-- Automated workflows for the identification, collection and preservation of digital news media;
+- Automated workflows for identification, collection, and preservation of digital news;

-- Long-term preservation of digitised and born digital newspapers;
+- Long-term preservation of digitized and born digital news;

 - Legal deposit and copyright issues;

-- Development of user-oriented services for digital news and newspapers;
+- Development of user-oriented services for news media;

 - Marketing and promotion of news library services;